International Tax Planning and International Tax Law (Overview)

 It is strongly recommended to establish from the very beginning a voluntary documentation how you calculate transactions between associated companies.

 Remember: transfer pricing regulations are applied for transactions between associated enterprises, not on transactions between independent companies where a re-classification is only applied if there is clear evident of misuse.

-Rule 7: Avoid qualification as a hidden dividend: if there are transactions between a company and connected companies or shareholders, be sure that there is good documentation and that transfer prices can be compared with prices between independent companies.
+Rule 7: Avoid qualification of payments as a hidden dividend: if there are transactions between a company and connected companies or shareholders, be sure that there is good documentation and that transfer prices can be compared with prices between independent companies.
 In addition, document loans carefully and do not forget to pay the defined interest.

 Rule 8: Use taxed money for visible private expenses and avoid to raise suspicion of tax evasion: often it is checked whether house, car and visible lifestyle could be proven to be financed with taxed income.
 Keep records about such facts.
 Demonstrate that there is real business, by plausible transactions and by conscious involvement of witnesses who could testify their current perceptions.

 Rule 9: There are increasing requirements to prove substance: (rent, personnel), think not only about taxes, but also about structure costs.
 If you transfer processes to a country with low wages and low taxes, you save both costs and taxes.